joaoenes/NetHands/README.md

 # NetHands

-The classic Rock, Paper, Scissors in thwe form of command line game.
+The classic Rock, Paper, Scissors in the form of command line game.
 Test your instincts in a quick game against another random player.

 ### Prerequisites